ferasahmad/limosys-weather/README.md

-## LimoSys Frontend Technical Assessment 🚀
+## LimoSys React Weather Project 🚀

 You will need `node v13.7.0`, `yarn`, and `react` installed globally on your machine.